 Municipal open data portals are optional in Ontario

-Open Data is structured, machine readable data that is made freely available online for anyone to download, modify, build on and distribute without any legal or financial restrictions in a way that is easy to access (eg. searchable website) and in a format that is simple to reuse (eg. tables in an Excel spreadsheet).
+Open Data is structured, machine-readable data (CSV, XML, JSON, Shapefiles, APIs) that is made freely available online to download, modify, build on and distribute by anyone, anytime and anywhere without any legal or financial restrictions in a way that is easy to access (eg. searchable website) and in a format that is simple to reuse (eg. tables in an Excel spreadsheet).

 Ontario’s Digital and Data Directive, 2021 aims for the delivery of high-quality digital services, transparency of and access to government data.
 It’s principles are as follows: